Assistance programs Buncombe County and Asheville.

 Many other assistance programs are administered in Asheville and other towns.
 The services support all of the entire county as well.
 Continue with financial aid from Eblen Charities.

 Biltmore United Methodist Church - Programs can assist families and individuals in need.
 As funding allows, the charity may offer emergency financial assistance once a month on the 4th Tuesday of a month.
 Families and people from the community need to call the week before assistance to make an appointment for help.
 If money is available, they can assist a family once every 4 months up to a year and up to $75 can be provided.
 Asheville, NC.
 Call (828) 274-2379

-Foster Seventh Day Adventist Church Community Services – Apply for financial assistance.
+Foster Seventh Day Adventist Church Community Services – Apply for financial assistance or free boxes of groceries, formula for infants and other supplies.
 Needs to be done in person, and only on Tuesdays.
 Limited utility assistance, and sometimes bus tickets or even laundry vouchers may be distributed.
 They may also have free motel or gasoline vouchers.
 The location is 375 Hendersonville Road, Asheville, NC 28803, call (828) 274-2014.

 County Social Services administers most of the state on North Carolina and federal government programs.
 The public aid tends to be for very low income families or the underemployed, but the number of options is extensive and Buncombe County families can apply for the following.